×

 Joe draws inspiration from classic street and documentary photographers - Brassai, Cartier-Bresson, Bill Brandt, Gary Winogrand, Vivien Maier, Diane Arbus and Martin Parr - and from masters of landscape like Ansel Adams and Sebastião Salgado.

-His work mixes candid street with atmospheric landscapes and dreamscapes from home and abroad.
-Road trips are a core part of the practice, using Leicas and an old Honda for getting around.
-Early morning beach walks with camera have become a habit since moving to Deal (from where you can see France ...).
+His own work mixes candid street with atmospheric landscapes and dreamscapes.
+Road trips have become a core part of the practice recently, using Leicas and an old Honda.
+Early morning beach walks have also become a habit since moving to Deal (from where you can see France ...).